Hindi imposition: Background

 In India in 1951, there were around 1,652 languages used as a mother tongue, with 87% of the country's population of approximately 450 million speaking one of 14 different languages.
 The most popular was Hindi, spoken by around 30% of India's population.
 Jawaharlal Nehru – the prime minister of India at the time – viewed a lingua franca as necessary due to the diversity of languages.
-He suggested that the Hindustani language (Hindi–Urdu) was the best option, as it was easy-to-learn, was already spoken by a plurality of the population, and was thought to forge unity between Hindu and Muslim communities – whereas English would not be viable due to the difficulties in educating a foreign language to millions of people.
+He suggested that the Hindustani language (Hindi–Urdu) was the best option, as it was easy-to-learn, was already spoken by a plurality of the population, and was thought to forge unity between Hindu and Muslim communities – whereas English would not be a viable due to the difficulties in educating a foreign language to millions of people.
 The Constitution of India, therefore, designated Hindi and English as co-official languages, with the latter being phased out within 15 years.

 The Constitution of India also states that efforts should be undertaken to promote the use of Hindi – where the three-language formula was suggested.
 In this format, a student's first language would be their own mother tongue, the second language would be Hindi, and the third language would be English.
 This was described as an educational burden where Hindi speakers would only have to learn two languages, whereas others would have to learn three, or possibly four languages if one's mother tongue was not the state's official language.
 Nehru also suggested that efforts should be made to simplify the amount of languages spoken by absorbing variants of Hindi into a single language, and creating one script for Kannada, Malayalam, Tamil and Telugu.